 '''

 $ /directory_path/runInstaller [-silent] [-noconfig] -responseFile

-responsefilename \
+responsefilename

-[-paramFile oraparamsilent.ini]

 '''

-- directory\path is the path of the db directory on the DVD or the path of the Disk1 directory on the hard drive. - -silent indicates that you want to run Oracle Universal Installer in silent mode. - -noconfig suppresses running the configuration assistants during installation, and a software-only installation is performed instead. - responsefilename is the full path and file name of the installation response file that you configured. - The optional -paramFile option specifies an alternative parameter file (oraparamsilent.ini) that you can use when performing silent installations.
-This alternative parameter file does not include checks for CDE or X Window System software patches for Solaris.
+- directory_path is the path of the db directory on the DVD or the path of the Disk1 directory on the hard drive. - -silent indicates that you want to run Oracle Universal Installer in silent mode. - -noconfig suppresses running the configuration assistants during installation, and a software-only installation is performed instead. - responsefilename is the full path and file name of the installation response file that you configured.